-And, therefore, our relevance, our engage and recruit our daughters survival. engage and our grandchildren.
+And, therefore, our relevance, our engage and recruit our daughters survival.

 We had grand plans to stage big shared events ... with Sydney Wantoks for example.
 In the form of barbecues, preferably mumus, music and perhaps even a Pacific battle of the bands.
 Events to bring the generations together.
 Have some fun ... while at the same time growing awareness of what we do and why.